 - A Network of Maintenance Specialists for Every Need: As a property management company, it’s vital that we maintain relationships with contractors and specialists.
 We’re also able to offer consistent work to maintenance crews and specialists alike, which can lead to discounted rates and better overall service than may a sole landlord.

-- Emergency 24/7 Coverage: A proper property management team should always adequate coverage for emergency maintenance needs.
+- Emergency 24/7 Coverage: A proper property management company should always adequate coverage for emergency maintenance needs.
 It’s rare to have the electricity go out or a pipe burst when it's convenient, which is why Verandah Properties covers you 24/7.

 Just because you didn’t anticipate the stress that accompanies being a landlord doesn’t mean that you should get out of the property investment game!
 Contact Verandah Properties today and see how we can help reduce your stress and grow your investment the right way.